Components of a chemical hygiene plan

 Annual reviews and updates

-In addition to the requirements above, you want to consider how robust the CHP must be in order to provide sufficient information necessary for protecting employees from the health hazards associated with hazardous chemical use.
+In addition to the requirements above, you want to consider how robust the CHP must be to provide sufficient information necessary for protecting employees from the health hazards associated with hazardous chemical use.

 The establishment of a Chemical Hygiene Committee may be a productive endeavor so that there are multiple opportunities for review and input during the development of the CHP.
 Since the lab environment is dynamic and requires keen attention to detail, the CHP is arguably the most important document in the lab.